Frequently Asked Questions

 This year we are trying out childcare for a limited number of children.
 It will be on a first come basis for 20-25 children ages 6 months to 5 years.
-Small children are allowed to attend the Festival with their parents, however we are not able to offer childcare or child-appropriate activities at the Festival.
-We also ask that you be respectful of the other paid participants should your child become fussy by removing them to a better location until they are settled as to not disrupt the session.
+Small children are allowed to attend the Festival with their parents, however, we also ask that you be respectful of the other paid participants should your child become fussy by removing them to a better location until they are settled as to not disrupt the session.
+More information to come.

 Can my spouse/partner or friend attend?

 The Festival of Homiletics is a paid conference that includes worship services, lectures, workshops and concerts, so seating is reserved solely for paid participants.
 Your spouse/partner or friend is welcome to accompany you to enjoy and explore Washington, D.C., but will have to pay if they plan to attend Festival events.

 Is there public Wi-Fi available?

-Most often there is not public Wi-Fi available at the church venues used during the Festival.
+Most often public Wi-Fi is not available at the church venues used during the Festival.
 The sheer volume of users overloads the smaller, older systems.
 Be sure to download or print anything you need before you arrive at the Festival.